UBC-MDS/movielover_r/README.md

 ### Usage Instructions

 Users can select year range and multiple genres in the sidebar to filter out movie data to visualize in the dashboard.
-The dashboard contains three graphics (bar chart, line chart and scatter plot).
+The dashboard contains three graphics (bar chart, line chart and scatterplot).
 A detailed introduction to the graphics can be found in the followed section.

 Our app support interactivity between graphs.
 Detailed instruction as follows:
-- Bar chart: Total US revenue of a movie genre will be shown by hovering over the bar.
-Also, users can click a genre to make it highlighted and the other two graphs will change automatically to specify a genre as well.
+* Bar chart: Total US revenue of a movie genre will be shown by hovering over the bar.
+Also, users can click and drag on the plot to create a movable selection region.
-- Line chart: Average US revenue of a movie genre in the year will be shown by hovering over the point on the line.
-Moreover, users can select an interval to highlight a more specified period.
+* Line chart: Movie genre and the year of the data will be shown by hovering over the point on the line.
+Moreover, users can also select an interval to highlight a more specified period.
-- Scatter plot: IMDB rating and duration of a movie will be shown by hovering over the point.
+* Scatter plot: IMDB rating and duration of a movie will be shown by hovering over the point.
 Interval selection is also supported in the scatterplot to serve presentation needs.

+Brief instruction of interactivity can be also found by clicking the popover button ("Tips") on the top right of the dashboard!

 ### App Description

-`Movie Lover` is a dashboard designed to help movie enthusiasts explore various information (depending on the filter constraints) about movies, such as the US gross revenue for different movies genres (in a bar chart), the relationship between runtime and rating (scatter plot), as well as trends of average gross revenue by genres in selected year range.
+`Movie Lover` is a dashboard designed to help movie enthusiasts explore various information (depending on the filter constraints) about movies, such as the US gross revenue for different movies genres (in the bar chart), the relationship between runtime and rating (in the scatter plot), as well as trends of average gross revenue by genres in selected year range (in the line chart).
 Users can filter out the movies' release years using the slider bar underneath the landing page's title.
 Underneath the slider, there is a click box, where users can select the movies genres they are interested in.
-The line chart and scatter plot will be shown on the right side above the bar chart.
+The bar chart and scatter plot will be shown on the right side above the line chart.
+A brief introduction including relevant links to source files and contributors is positioned under the click box in the sidebar.

 ### App Sketch